 With the enthusiasm to introduce advanced agriculture produce and practices, how can I ignore avocado?
 The usually asked question to me is “Can avocado grow in Pakistan???” and my answer is “Yes!
 It can grow happily”.

 Let’s first introductory talk about it; Avocado (Persea americana) is a pulpy fruit tree of tropical America.
-It is about the size and shape of a large pear; called also avocado pear, alligator pear and in Urdu, it’s called makhhan phal “مکھن پھل” or Magar Nashpati.
+It is about the size and shape of a large pear; called also avocado pear, or alligator pear, and in Urdu, it’s called makhhan phal “مکھن پھل” or Magar Nashpati.
 P. americana or the avocado originated in the state of Puebla, Mexico.
-The avocado fruit is ranked among super-food due to its super nutrition profile and no doubt beside its smooth creamy and tasty pulp, its unique nutrient composition make it a favorite fruit.
+The avocado fruit is ranked among super-food due to its super nutrition profile and no doubt besides its smooth creamy and tasty pulp, its unique nutrient composition makes it a favorite fruit.

-Type “A” comprises on the following varieties of avocado;
+Type “A” comprises the following varieties of avocado;

 Gwen, Hass, Lamb Hass, Pinkerton, Reed, Rincon, Secondo, Wurtz, Lula

-Type “B” comprises on the following varieties of avocado;
+Type “B” comprises the following varieties of avocado;

 Bacon, Edranol, Fuerte, Llanos Hass, Ryan, Sharwil, Shepard, Zutano.

-You can find avocado plants on big plant nursery outlets.
-In market usually seed grown plants are available.
-For commercial farming of avocado better to buy plants grown by vegetative propagation only.
-For grafted/air layer avocado plants and more information you can contact Agri.
-Education Pakistan
+You can buy avocado plants in Pakistan in big plant nursery outlets.
+In the market usually, seed-grown plants are available for commercial farming of avocados better to buy plants grown by vegetative propagation only.
+For grafted/air layer avocado plants and more information, contact Agriculture Education Pakistan.

 Acknowledged and Awarded By; UNIDO | EDI | PSF | ADB | TiE | PU | ATDC